 It doesn’t necessarily need to be a high dollar value, though.
 In the case of a school fundraiser, the golden ticket can be for a prestigious item like “principal for the day” or “lunch with your favorite teacher”.

 In most cases, this package will bring in more than any other live auction package, so the prize will typically be the most coveted.
 There are two primary options when determining the prize — either the winner will be able to select any item from the live auction lineup, or a special package will be put together just for this raffle.

 You want an eye-catching table with lots of balloons and bling, and display that is strategically placed at your event.
 If you’re selling tickets only during cocktail hour, make sure the golden ticket table is placed right next to the bar, not in another room!

-You simply must have friendly, extroverted people to walk around and sell tickets.
+Round up your most friendly, extroverted volunteers to walk around and sell tickets.
 Have them wear special costumes or hats to stand out.
-You usually need one person for every 75 attendees and they must be able to answer all questions about the raffle.
-Many events have a small training session ahead of time, and instructions sheets handy on the night of the event.
+You may want teams of two to sell tickets so one can handle the sale and one can handle the ticket.
+You usually need one team for every 75 attendees and they must be able to answer all questions about the raffle.

 You’re all set!
 Now you have the Golden Ticket to success!